km-campbell/dqc_simulator/docs/source/dqc_simulator.qlib.rst

 dqc\_simulator.qlib
 ===================

 The quantum library.
-An extensible library of various things useful for working with quantum systems, such as quantum states and quantum circuits.
+An extensible library of various predefined quantum objects, such as specific quantum states and quantum circuits.

+Nothing in qlib is integral to the functioning of dqc\_simulator but qlib does increase the convenience of working with commonly used circuits, identities, gates and states.

 .. toctree::
    :caption: Modules